riscv-collab/riscv-gnu-toolchain/README.md

 RISC-V GNU Compiler Toolchain
 =============================

 This is the RISC-V C and C++ cross-compiler.
-It supports two build modes: a generic ELF/Newlib toolchain and a more sophisticated Linux-ELF/glibc toolchain.
+It can build a bare-metal ELF toolchain (using Newlib) or a Linux-ELF toolchain (using glibc, musl, or uClibc).

 ###  Getting the sources